Michael Cohen Doesn’t Want A Pardon From ‘Criminal’ Donald Trump, Ready To Cooperate With Russia Investigation

 “Mr. Cohen is not interested in being dirtied by a pardon from such a man,” Davis said.

 “The president of the United States is a criminal,” he continued.
-“He has not plead guilty to a crime but his own lawyers have described him directing somebody to do something that is a criminal act, which is to hush up his affairs with two women, and that’s not what this is about, it’s about his hushing up those affairs in order to influence the outcome of an election.”
+“He has not pled guilty to a crime but his own lawyers have described him directing somebody to do something that is a criminal act, which is to hush up his affairs with two women, and that’s not what this is about, it’s about his hushing up those affairs in order to influence the outcome of an election.”

 Reports have also indicated that Michael Cohen is willing to meet with investigators from Robert Mueller’s Russia investigation.
 As the New York Post noted, Davis said in an interview on MSNBC that his client has knowledge on certain subjects that would be of great interest to the investigation.